-It can be a print ad, a billboard, something online, whatever you want.
-But, for the purposes of growing your portfolio, stick with print.
+You can create a spec print ad, billboard, something online, whatever you want.
+But, for the purposes of this exercise in growing your portfolio, we'll stick with print.
 Find an ad you feel is missing something.
 Are the words not packing a punch?
-Does the headline fizzle?
+Does the headline fizzle out?
 Is the call to action weak?
 Great, now you're going to use this original ad to create your own version.
 A better version.
-This is called a SPEC AD.

-Prepare a simple text page with your name, the product and the word SPEC AD in the upper right-hand corner.
-Be sure to include the words "SPEC AD" because your goal is to show a potential client or employer your talent, and not to deceive them into thinking you really worked with this particular client.
+Prepare a simple text page with your name, the product, and the words spec ad in the upper right corner.
+Be sure to include the words "SPEC AD" because your goal is to show a potential client or employer your talent, and not to deceive them into thinking you worked with this particular client.

-For example, if you were using an original Kraft Foods print ad as your SPEC AD, leaving off the words "SPEC AD" leads the potential client/employer to believe you worked with Kraft Foods and its agency to create the original.
+For example, if you were using an original Kraft print ad as your spec ad, leaving off the words "SPEC AD" leads the potential client/employer to believe you worked with Kraft Foods and its agency to create the original.

 On the left side of the page, you'll begin writing the ad in your own words.
-A SPEC AD isn't going to be effective if all you do is change one line of the ad.
+A spec ad won't be effective if all you do is change one line of the ad.
 You need to reinvent it.

 You want to create your own version of the ad.
-That means you start from scratch to give your take on how you would've written the ad.
-The purpose of your SPEC AD is to show off your own creative vision as well as your copywriting talent.
+That means you start from scratch to give your take on how you would have written the ad.
+The purpose of your spec ad is to show off your own creative vision as well as your copywriting talent.

 Start with your headline.
 Simply type HEADLINE: and hit ENTER.